mohit6522/TopHashTag/README.md

 # Approach

-Maintain a LRU cache using LinkedHashSet and HashMap.
-The LinkedHashSet will maintain top 50 recently used tweets where as HashMap will contain the value(Tag Object).
+Maintain a cache using LinkedHashMap.
+The LinkedHashMap will maintain top 50 recently used tweets with the value(Tag Object).
 The Tag object has 2 fields : tag(String) and value(Integer). **tag** is the keyword being tracked and **value** is the number of times it has been used.

 We maintain a priority queue with type Tag and custom comparator on it.
 This will act like min-heap and will maintain top 10 trends.
-Another Hashset is maintained to effectively avoid the duplicate entried in the priority queue.
+Another Hashset is maintained to effectively avoid the duplicate entries in the priority queue.

-The HashMap values and PriorityQueue share same address or reference.
-So when a keyword come through its updated in the map(which will also update in the priority queue because of shared reference) and then checked for in the HashSet.
+The LinkedHashMap values and PriorityQueue share same address or reference.
+So when a keyword come through and its updated in the map, it will also be updated in the priority queue because of shared reference.

+If the value is more than the top of min heap then its checked in HashSet.
 If the keyword already exists, the queue is not altered.
-If not, then there is comparison between the top of the queue and the keyword value.
+If not, then the top of the queue is polled and replaced by the new Tag Object.
-This might result in heapify if the keyword value is more than the minimum value on priority queue.

 [http://localhost:5000/swagger-ui.html#!]: http://localhost:5000/swagger-ui.html#!